stemaMSFT/terraform-azurerm-avm-res-containerservice-managedcluster/examples/kubenet/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Kubenet example

-This deploys the module in its simplest form.
+This deploys the module using the Kubenet Network Plugin.

 ```hcl
 terraform {